FAIR BOOK

 4.

-Four (4) sentences, hand printing - describe your favourite autumn activity
+Four (4) sentences, hand printing - describe your favourite activity at school

 5.